You can request an appointment by phone, fax or email. You will then be contacted by one of our receptionists regarding your appointment.

 If an interpreter is required please contact us prior to your appointment.

 Check you have a valid referral if you wish to claim a medicare or health fund rebate for any specialist appointments.
+It is your responsibility to ensure you have a valid referral for specialist appointments.
+Medicare will not pay a rebate to you unless you have a valid referral.
+Medicare do not allow doctors to back date referrals.

 No Referrals are required to see our Continence GP's